wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    4. Follow-up: When the software is in place, the organization must sustain the software, including managing risks and changes.
 At some point, it may be necessary for the organization to decommission the software.
    <br /><br />

-Incident response process:
+<a target="_blank" href="https://www.youtube.com/watch?v=LGqZbiitiDw&t=5m">VIDEO</a>: REMEMBER picmonic: Incident response process: DRMRRRL (drumroll)
-   1. Detect the incident.
+   1. Detect (identify) using monitoring tools, IPs, firewalls, users, notifications
-   2. Respond to the incident.
+   2. Respond (triage) in decision to declare a real incident
+   3. Mitigate (correction & containment) with malware - disconnect device
-   3. Report the incident to the appropriate personnel.
+   4. Report the incident to relevant stakeholders (legal, customers, regulatory)
-   4. Recover from the incident.
+   5. Recover (return to normal) from the incident.
-   5. Remediate all components affected by the incident to ensure that all traces of the incident have been removed.
+   6. Remediate (root cause) so all components affected by the incident to ensure that all traces of the incident have been removed.
-   6. Review the incident and document all findings.
+   7. Lessons Learned review of the incident and document all findings (to prevent reccurence)
    <br /><br />

 Incident response: